geek-cookbook/geek-cookbook/manuscript/recipes/duplicati.md

 !!! tip
     Backing up files on a regular basis is going to use a continually-increasing amount of disk space.
 To help with this, Duplicati offers a "Smart Backup Retention" scheme that will intelligently remove certain backups as they age while still maintaining a comprehensive backup history.
 You can set that configuration on the "Options" tab of the backup configuration.
 ## Chef's Notes 📓
+[^1]: Quote attributed to Mila Kunis

-[^1]: The [Duplicati 2 User's Manual](https://duplicati.readthedocs.io/en/latest/) contains all the information you'll need to configure backup endpoints, restore jobs, scheduling and advanced properties for your backup jobs.
+[^2]: The [Duplicati 2 User's Manual](https://duplicati.readthedocs.io/en/latest/) contains all the information you'll need to configure backup endpoints, restore jobs, scheduling and advanced properties for your backup jobs.